BibechanaPaudel/MS-thesis/README.md

 ### Folder and File Structure
-- [Data](https://github.com/BibechanaPaudel/Reproducibility-project/tree/main/Data): Contains .csv files for each of the three biological replicates.
+- [Data](https://github.com/BibechanaPaudel/MS-thesis/tree/main/Data): Contains .csv files for each of the three biological replicates, and combined dataset of all three biological replicates that are divided based on objective.

-- [Nb_PGPR+PVY.Rmd](https://github.com/BibechanaPaudel/Reproducibility-project/blob/main/Nb_PGPR%2BPVY.Rmd): The complete R script with code, output, and narrative.

-- [Nb_PGPR+PVY.html](https://github.com/BibechanaPaudel/Reproducibility-project/blob/main/Nb_PGPR%2BPVY.html): Rendered HTML version of the RMarkdown.

-- [Nb_PGPR+PVY.md](https://github.com/BibechanaPaudel/Reproducibility-project/blob/main/Nb_PGPR%2BPVY.md): Markdown-exported version for GitHub-friendly viewing.

-- [Nb_PGPR+PVY_files/figure-gfm](https://github.com/BibechanaPaudel/Reproducibility-project/tree/main/Nb_PGPR%2BPVY_files/figure-gfm): Output plots in high-quality vector format (.png).

-### Project Overview

-**Objective:**
-To evaluate whether PGPR treatments mitigate PVY accumulation, based on qPCR-derived Cq values, analyzed over time (Dpi) in both inoculated and systemic leaf tissues of *N. benthamiana*.

-**Treatments:**
-- Control
-- *Pseudomonas fluorescens*
-- *Serratia marcescens*
-- *Bacillus amyloliquefaciens*
-- *Bacillus subtilis*
+- [At_Virus](https://github.com/BibechanaPaudel/MS-thesis/tree/main/At_Virus): Contains the R script, Rmd, HTML file, and a PDF with figures for all *A. thaliana* virus-accumulation experiments.

+- [At_PGPR_Virus](https://github.com/BibechanaPaudel/MS-thesis/tree/main/At_PGPR_Virus): Contains the R script, Rmd, HTML file, and a PDF with figures for all *A. thaliana* virus-accumulation experiments after PGPR treatment.

+- [At_Gene](https://github.com/BibechanaPaudel/MS-thesis/tree/main/At_Gene): Contains the R script, Rmd, HTML file, and a PDF with figures for all *A. thaliana* gene expression analysis experiments.

+- [Nb_Virus](https://github.com/BibechanaPaudel/MS-thesis/tree/main/Nb_Virus): Contains the R script, Rmd, HTML file, and a PDF with figures for all *N. benthamiana* virus-accumulation experiments.

+- [Nb_PGPR_Virus](https://github.com/BibechanaPaudel/MS-thesis/tree/main/Nb_PGPR_Virus): Contains the R script, Rmd, HTML file, and a PDF with figures for all *N. benthamiana* virus-accumulation experiments after PGPR treatment.

+- [Nb_Gene](https://github.com/BibechanaPaudel/MS-thesis/tree/main/Nb_Gene): Contains the R script, Rmd, HTML file, and a PDF with figures for all *N. benthamiana* gene expression analysis experiments.

 ### Script workflow

 #### **1. Data Import and Preparation**

-- Three biological replicate datasets (`.csv`) are stored in the `Data/` folder.
+- The `Data/` folder contains three biological replicate (`.csv`) files, organized as Obj1, Obj2, and Obj3 for each objective.
+A separate combined file is also included, where each replicate represents the technical replicates within the three biological replicates.
-- All data are processed in a single RMarkdown (`.Rmd`) script.
+- All data are processed in a different RMarkdown (`.Rmd`) script based on the host plant and experiment objective.
-- Each file contains Cq values from RT-qPCR for PVY quantification, along with metadata (Treatment, Dpi, Technical Replicate).
+- Each file contains Cq values from RT-qPCR for virus quantification or gene expression analysis, along with metadata (Treatment, Dpi, Technical Replicate).
+The dataset includes a column Gene, which identifies each gene being tested.
-- Viral load is calculated from Cq values using the regression equation **Y= −3.93X+49.153**, where Y= Cq value and X= copy number of virus from [Feng, J.L et al., 2006](https://academic.oup.com/abbs/article/38/10/669/217), then log-transformed for normality.
+- Viral load is calculated from Cq values using the regression equation **Y= −3.93X+49.153** for PVY and **Y = –3.353X + 37.416** for CMV, where Y= Cq value and X= copy number of virus from [Feng, J.L et al., (2006)](https://academic.oup.com/abbs/article/38/10/669/217), then log-transformed for normality.
+- Gene expression is calculated using 2^(-ΔΔCq)[Taylor et al., (2019)](https://pubmed.ncbi.nlm.nih.gov/30654913/)

 #### **2. Data Grouping and Statistical Analysis**

 - Data are grouped by Treatment, Days post-inoculation (Dpi), and Technical Replicates.
-- A linear model is fit to the log-transformed viral load to analyze interaction effects.
-- ANOVA (type-II via car::Anova) is used to test for significant Treatment × Dpi interactions.
-- Estimated marginal means are calculated using `emmeans`, followed by Tukey-adjusted pairwise comparisons.
+- For virus-accumulation after PGPR treatment, log-transformed viral load is analyzed separately at each Dpi:
+ - For each Dpi, a one-way ANOVA is fit using aov(logViralLoad ~ Treatment).
+ - Fisher’s LSD test is performed with agricolae::LSD.test (α = 0.05, p.adj = "none") to compare Treatment means.
-- Significance letters (e.g., a, b, c) are generated using `multcompView`.
+ - Significance letters (e.g., a, b, c) are extracted from lsd$groups and used for visualization.
-- Significance groupings (letters) are extracted for visualisation.

-#### **3. Visualisation**

-- Bar plots are generated for:
-  - **Inoculated leaves** at 1, 4, 7, and 10 Dpi
-  - **Systemic leaves** at 7 and 10 Dpi
-- Visuals include:
-  - Grouped bar charts with error bars (standard error)
-  - Statistical significance labels over bars
-  - Combined plots with shared legends
-- Color-blind friendly palettes are used.
+- For gene expression analysis, genes with |Log2(FC)∣>1 are considered biologically significant.

 ### Citation
 If you use this code for your research, please cite it using the Zenodo DOI provided here: